sap218/jabberwocky/Contributing.md

-# Contributing Guildelines / Issues for Jabberwocky :dragon_face:
+# Contributing Guidelines / Issues for Jabberwocky :dragon_face:

 * Users are welcome to contribute work to this project and encouraged to create an [`Issue`](https://github.com/sap218/jabberwocky/issues).
 * In either circumstance, please ensure titles/descriptions have as much information as possible, e.g. if creating a Bug Issue, try and trace your steps w/ details & error messages.